logician22/energy-talking-points/src/pages/documents/the-truth-about-the-un-ipcc.md

 ---
 templateKey: blog-post
-displaytitle: Talking Points on the truth about the UN IPCC
+displaytitle: Talking Points on the Truth about the UN IPCC
 title: The truth about the UN IPCC
 date: 2020-05-10T11:38:43.988Z
 description: The IPCC is not primarily a scientific organization, it is